lubojr/naucse.python.cz/lessons/beginners-en/testing/index.md

 ## Executable modules

-Automated tests have to run "unattended".
-They are usually executed automatically and the failures are reported automatically (e.g. by email) and the code that passes all tests can be automatically released (installed to a system where it runs or is made available to customers).
+Automated tests have to be able to run unattended.
+They are often executed automatically and the failures are reported via some sort of notification, e.g., by email.

-What does this mean to us?
-The `input` function will not work in tests.
-There is no-one who can reply.
+In practical terms, this means that the tests must not depend on live interaction with the user, e.g., the `input` function will not work in tests.

+> [note] Can we test user interaction in automated tests?
+> There are testing techniques allowing us to emulate user interaction
+> in the user interfaces.
+But is that beyond the scope of this course.

 This can make your work harder sometimes.
-Let's look at a more complex project: 1D (one-dimensional) tic-tac-toe.
+Let's look at a more complex project, the 1D (one-dimensional) tic-tac-toe.

 > [note]
-{% if var('coach-present') -%}
-> If you do not have the 1D tic-tac-toe program, the following sections are only theoretical.
+> If you do not have the 1D tic-tac-toe program, the following sections are
-{% endif -%}
+> only theoretical.
+>
 > If you study at home, complete the 1D tic-tac-toe lesson before continuing.
 > The task description is at [one-dimensional tic-tac-toe](../tictactoe))..

-The structure of your 1D tic-tac-toe code could look like this:
+The structure of the 1D tic-tac-toe code looks roughly like this:

 ```python
 import random  # (and possibly other import statements that are needed)